FIRE Introduction

 The Virtual Newsroom, for robust, otherwise unavailable resources to fully develop their stories.

 In both programs, customized reporting services and editorial tools help reporters develop stories for the public.
-The new contract-related legal services addresses another need the survey had identified: help with Legal Assistance.
+The new contract-related legal services addresses another need the survey had identified: help with contract-related legal assistance.

 Beyond those direct services, FIRE seeks to: